routablehq/cleave.js/doc/reactjs-component-usage.md

     Internally it interpolates native React `onChange` and `onKeyDown` events, does all the formatting magic and triggers the event callback.

-    The only thing getting added to the event object is the `rawValue` (delimiter stripped value) of the input field, that you might be interested in.
+    The only thing getting added to the event object is the `cleaveRawValue` (delimiter stripped value) of the input field, that you might be interested in.

-    In the example above, we get the `rawValue` and update its `state` in handler, eventually it will be passed to backend or `store` layer.
+    In the example above, we get the `cleaveRawValue` and update its `state` in handler, eventually it will be passed to backend or `store` layer.

 ## Advanced usage